Market Overview

 Schools

-Reston leads on school quality with a 83% average pass rate (rated Strong) compared to 79% in Chesterfield.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Reston, families look to South Lakes High School and Langston Hughes Middle School.
+Chesterfield has a 79% average SOL pass rate; Reston has 83% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Reston, South Lakes High School and Langston Hughes Middle School.
 See Chesterfield schools | See Reston schools

 Chesterfield